SofianeElNaggar/embeddingTest/README.md

 + **Data:** Datasets used to evaluate and test the performance of BART embeddings.
 + **Code:** Scripts that implement various experiments and analyses on BART embeddings.
-+ **Results:** Outputs from the different experiments, including visualizations, metrics, and reports, most of them are not very relevant.
++ **Results:** Outputs from the different experiments, most of them are not very relevant.

 The purpose of this folder is to deeply explore how BART's embeddings works in various contexts and scenarios.
 ### 2. Side Iteration